mstachowsky/openworm-docker/README.md

 ### FAQ

+#### **What is the docker container?**

+The docker container is a self-contained environment in which you can run openworm simulations.
+It's fully setup to get you started by following the steps above.
+At the moment, it runs simulations and produces visualizations for you, but these visualizations must be viewed outside of the docker container.

+#### **Is it possible to modify the simulation without having to run `build.py`?**

+Yes, but it is marginally more complex.
+The easiest way is to modify anything in the docker container once you are inside of it - it will work just like a bash shell.
+If you want to modify any code in the container, you'll need to use an editor that runs in the terminal, like nano.
+Once you've modified something in the container, you don't need to re-build.
+However, if you run `stop.sh` once you exit, those changes will be gone.

 #### **How do I access more data than what is already output?**

 The simulation by default outputs only a few figures and movies to your home system (that is, outside of the docker container).
 If you want to access the entire output of the simulation, you will need to copy it from the docker container.